-Adaptive Authentication (Risk-Based Authentication), an advanced form of Multi-factor authentication (MFA) is a process of selecting the right authentication factors depending on a user’s risk profile defined and tends to adapt the type of authorization factors..Adaptive MFA authentication prompts for Multi-Authentication based on the user's behaviour, device IP, and geo-location, resulting in the highest degree of protection.
-Simply stating, authentication techniques are changed based on real-time circumstances.
-Enabling Adaptive Multi-factor Authentication to any of your enterprise applications/websites lessens the security burden enforcing strong authentication where it's needed the foremost.
+Adaptive Authentication also known as Risk-Based Authentication prompts for Multi-Authentication (MFA) based on the user's behaviour, device IP, and geo-location, resulting in the highest degree of protection.
+Simply stating, adaptive authentication techniques are changed based on real-time circumstances.
+Enabling Adaptive Authentication to any of your enterprise applications/websites lessens the security burden enforcing strong authentication where it's needed the foremost.
 Adaptive Authentication may be used in a variety of ways, including:

 Fraud Prevention, as a web service, eliminates the need for each custom application to develop specific security access methods.
 Additionally, we also provide the same functionality using API's.

 Having Adaptive Authentication enabled helps in runtime risk analysis which decreases the chance of an unauthorized user gaining access to corporate sensitive information.

 As Adaptive MFA prompts for authentication only when required most, it minimizes user efforts to log in multiple times which helps them to focus on work improving the organization’s productivity.

 Adaptive Authentication creates a situation where any successful account breach or fraudulent transaction requires additional efforts and resources